Mapusaurus: Paleobiology

-The fossil remains of Mapusaurus were discovered in a bone bed containing at least seven to possibly up to nine individuals of various growth stages.
-Coria and Currie speculated that this may represent a long term, possibly coincidental accumulation of carcasses (some sort of predator trap) and may provide clues about Mapusaurus behavior.
+Mapusaurus' fossils were recovered from a bonebed containing at least seven but potentially up to nine different individuals of various growth stages.
+Coria and Currie (2006) speculated that this may represent a long-term, possibly coincidental, accumulation of carcasses (some sort of predator trap) and may provide clues about Mapusaurus behavior.
 Other known theropod bone beds and fossil graveyards include those of dromaeosaurids Deinonychus and Utahraptor, those of Allosaurus from the Cleveland-Lloyd Dinosaur Quarry of Utah, and those of tyrannosaurids Teratophoneus, Albertosaurus and Daspletosaurus.